Landlord Tips & Tricks

 Reasons Landlords Cannot Evict Tenants in Florida

-Although the state of Florida is known as being landlord-friendly, landlords must follow Chapter 3 of the landlord-tenant statutes.
+Although the state of Florida has been known to be landlord-friendly, landlords must follow Chapter 3 of the landlord-tenant statutes.
 If the eviction is unlawful, a tenant can successfully challenge the eviction and cite the following reasons.

 • Self-help eviction, like shutting down utilities or changing locks to force a tenant to leave.